vmwhite/DES-Paper-Data-and-Analysis-2025/README.md

 ### In "Replication_Analysis" folder:
 - The "EstimatingNumberOfScenatios.py" file was used to support Appendix B for [1].
 ### In "Sensitivity_Analysis" folder:
-- The "GenerateSensitivityMatrix.py" file was used to sample Sobol Sequences for Appendix C in [1]
+- The "GenerateSensitivityMatrix.py" file was used to sample Sobol Sequences for Appendix C in [1].
-- The "Simulation_DC_OpioidPolicing_Sensitivity.py" file calls "GenerateSensitivityMatrix.py" and conducts the sensitivity analysis used in Appendix C for [1]
+- The "Simulation_OUD_Treatment_Policy_Sensitivity.py" file calls "GenerateSensitivityMatrix.py" and conducts the sensitivity analysis used in Appendix C for [1].
-- The "Combine_Sens_Outputs.py" file compiles the raw sensitivity analysis outputs from "Sensitivity_Analysis/Simulation_DC_OpioidPolicing_Sensitivity.py" to .csv files
+- The "Combine_Sens_Outputs.py" file compiles the raw sensitivity analysis outputs from "Sensitivity_Analysis/Simulation_OUD_Treatment_Policy_Sensitivity.py" to .csv files.
-- The "Base_TotalYearlyEvents.py.py" file compiles the raw base model outputs from "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files
+- The "ReadTotalYearlyEvents.py" file compiles the raw base model outputs from "Simulation_DC_OpioidPolicing_MARI_ED_and_CM.py" to .csv files.
-- The "RegressionAnalysis.py" file conducts the normality, scatterplots, PRCC, and OLS analyses for Appendix C in [1]
+- The "RegressionAnalysis.py" file conducts the normality, scatterplots, PRCC, and OLS analyses for Appendix C in [1].
 - The "Sens_Tables.py" file is a supportive Python code called "Sensitivity_Analysis/RegressionAnalysis.py" and contains the code to reformat data frames to latex for tables A2 and A3.